Our Top 3 Picks

 5. Natural Balance Limited Ingredient Diets Dry Dog Food

-Low protein grain free dog food is the ideal option for dog owners who prefer to feed grain-free diets, and this limited ingredient recipe aids in minimizing the number of ingredients your dog are exposed to at mealtime.
+Low protein grain free dog food is the ideal option for dog owners who prefer to feed grain-free diets, and Natural Balance Limited Ingredient recipe aids in minimizing the number of ingredients your dog are exposed to at mealtime.
 There is only one animal protein source – bison, in this case – to aid with digestion for dogs with sensitive stomachs.

 The canine metabolism is a complex thing, and while many dogs can eat almost everything – other dogs require a different diet.
 It contains no fillers, no artificial flavors or colors and no preservatives, and you can even use it as a low protein puppy food as it is suitable for all ages.